KABOSScodes/apm_projects/README.md

 This is **not** a strict line-by-line translation of the R code.
 Many chapters include extended analysis, custom helper functions, or additional visualizations that go beyond the original material—either because they offered good learning opportunities or were personally interesting to explore.

+The repository is a work in progress and will continue to be updated as I move through the source material.

 ## Table of Contents